Shipping Container Types

 Benefits of a 40-foot container:

-Containers are often built of steel or aluminium.
-For the most effective stacking, the containers must have a consistent size.
-The International Organization for Standardization has mandated standard sizes for containers across the sector (ISO).
+Containers are usually made of steel or aluminium.
+For the optimal stacking, the containers must be the same size.
+The International Organization for Standardization (ISO) has mandated standard container sizes for the whole industry.

 Like Dry Storage containers, but without a lid, this type of storage unit is ideal for use in wet environments.
 This facilitates the loading of bulky goods.
 A plastic roof can be attached to the container and secured with ropes to keep out the rain and other forms of precipitation.